-- We create a sense of school community by providing opportunities for all year groups to work together e.g. weekly during Mile a day and through other themed afternoons and school events such as Sports day and school trips. - ➢ In class, children often work in groups or pairs to support learning.
-KS1 use Learning partners/talk partners and Reception often work in groups for their adult led learning. - Playground pals are assigned and there is a friendship bench in playground during break and lunch if children need someone to play with or speak to. - > We encourage parents to volunteer to support pupil's learning, particularly in reading.
-We also hold special afternoons where parents are invited to work with pupils for example a Christmas craft day. - > We hold Christmas and Summer Fayres where past children and teachers are welcomed. - > We support student teachers and others wishing to take on work experience at Dropmore. - We have close links with other school communities in Bucks through hosting an annual Country Dancing Festival and Football Festival.
+- We create a sense of school community by providing opportunities for all year groups to work together e.g. weekly during Mile a Day and through other themed afternoons and school events such as Sports Day and school trips. - ➢ In class, children often work in groups or pairs to support learning.
+The children have learning partners/talk partners across the school and they often work in groups for learning. - Playground pals are assigned and there is a friendship bench in playground during break and lunch if children need someone to play with or speak to. - > We encourage parents to volunteer to support pupil's learning, particularly in reading.
+We also hold special afternoons where parents are invited to work with pupils for example sharing hours. - > We hold Christmas and Summer Fairs where past children and teachers are welcomed. - > We support student teachers and others wishing to take on work experience at Dropmore. - We have close links with other school communities in Buckinghamshire through hosting an annual Country Dancing Festival and Football Festival.